 You can make an appointment with the doctor every day, except Saturday and Sunday.
 In one appointment there is time to discuss one medical problem.
 If you would like to discuss several problems, please ask the assistant for extra time.
 You can also make an appointment yourself online.
 To do so you need to register and log in the “patientenomgeving” (see homepage) or use the “uw zorg online”-app.

 In case you need to see a doctor, but you are not able to come to the practice, the doctor can make a home visit.
 Home visits are only available for people who cannot visit the practice because of medical reasons.
 If you would like the doctor to make a home visit, please consult the assistant before 10:30 in the morning.

 Consultation by telephone

-When you would like to discuss a problem with the doctor by telephone (e.g. for lab results), you can let the assistant know.
-She will put your name down and the doctor will call you back.
+When you would like to discuss a problem with the doctor by telephone (e.g. for lab results), you can ask the assistant for a phone appointment.
+Or you can book a phone appointment yourself in the app or online.

 Apart from all the administrative and medical questions, the assistant can do other things for you.
 She can check your blood pressure, check on diabetes, remove stitches, check urine samples for bladder infection, dress a wound, give injections etc. Please call on beforehand to make an appointment with the assistant.

 The practice is open for new patients who are living in the area with postal code 2011, 2013 or 2019.
 If you want to register as a new patient please contact the practice on telephone number 023-5315058.